Aliases for PSENEN Gene

 Presenilins, which are components of the gamma-secretase protein complex, are required for intramembranous processing of some type I transmembrane proteins, such as the Notch proteins and the beta-amyloid precursor protein.
 Signaling by Notch receptors mediates a wide range of developmental cell fates.
 Processing of the beta-amyloid precursor protein generates neurotoxic amyloid beta peptides, the major component of senile plaques associated with Alzheimer's disease.
 This gene encodes a protein that is required for Notch pathway signaling, and for the activity and accumulation of gamma-secretase.
 Mutations resulting in haploinsufficiency for this gene cause familial acne inversa-2 (ACNINV2).
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2013]

 GeneCards Summary for PSENEN Gene

 PSENEN (Presenilin Enhancer Gamma Secretase Subunit) is a Protein Coding gene.
-Diseases associated with PSENEN include acne inversa, familial, 2 and acne.
-Among its related pathways are Signaling by GPCR and Downstream signaling events of B Cell Receptor (BCR).
+Diseases associated with PSENEN include acne inversa, familial, 2 and autoinflammation, antibody deficiency, and immune dysregulation syndrome.
+Among its related pathways are Signaling by GPCR and Infectious disease.
 An important paralog of this gene is ENSG00000188223.